The Best Bed Cooling Systems: Eight Sleep vs. Chilipad, BedFan

 Cooling Method

-My favorite method of influencing the temperature under the sheets is water cooling.
-It’s an active cooling method that can either drastically cool down the surface temperature of your mattress or heat it up, if you like.
+My favorite method of influencing the temperature under the sheets is water-based cooling.
+It’s an active cooling method that can drastically reduce the surface temperature of your mattress or, if you prefer, increase it.

-With water cooling systems, we’re talking about a temperature range of about 55-115 degrees Fahrenheit.
+We’re talking about a temperature range of about 55-115 degrees Fahrenheit with water cooling systems.

-On the other hand, there are air-based or fan-based cooling systems, such as BedFan, that blow air under the sheets to push hot air away from your body.
+On the other hand, air-based or fan-based cooling systems, such as BedJet, blow air under the sheets to push hot air away from your body.

 Both systems provide relief to varying degrees.
 But if you’re a hot sleeper, water-based cooling is usually much more effective.

-Think about sitting in an office without air conditioning on a hot and humid summer day.
-A fan can certainly make the ambient temperature more bearable, but it can’t replace an air conditioning unit that actively cools the air.
+Imagine sitting in an office without air conditioning on a hot and humid summer day.
+While a fan can certainly make the ambient temperature more bearable, it can’t replace an air conditioning unit that actively cools the air.

 Of course, that comparison is not 100% fair because neither of these bed cooling technologies changes the humidity of your bedroom, and humidity is a factor that directly influences how you perceive temperature.
 However, there is still a significant difference in comfort between water-based and fan-based cooling systems.

 Last but not least, there are also cooling gels that you can place on top of your mattress.
-I didn’t think they were as effective as the solutions covered in this article, so I omitted them.
+I haven’t tested them, but research suggests they’re not as effective as the solutions covered in this article, so I omitted them.

 Temperature Control and Range

 Water-based cooling systems usually offer a fairly broad temperature range.
-That means you have direct control over how cool or warm the surface of your mattress gets at night.
+This means you have direct control over how cool or warm your mattress’s surface is at night.

-With Eight Sleep, you can change the temperature on a scale from -10 to +10, whereas the Cube System allows you to set a temperature directly (in Celsius or Fahrenheit).
+It’s worth noting that the two water-based bed cooling systems mentioned below take different approaches to temperature control.
+With Eight Sleep, you can change the temperature on a scale from -10 to +10, whereas the Chilipad system allows you to set a temperature directly (in Celsius or Fahrenheit).

-Plus, they can take the room temperature and other factors into account, which can influence how warm or cold you feel.
+They can also consider the room temperature and other factors that may be influencing how warm or cold you feel.

 Noise Level

-Water-based cooling solutions usually have a motor that pumps water through the tubes of the mattress cover.
+Water-based cooling solutions usually have a motor that pumps water through small tubes in a mattress cover or mattress pad.
 As a result, you might hear the pump and the sound of water rushing through the tubes.

-Bed fans, much like ceiling fans, have a motor that turns the blades, and you might hear that in addition to the sound the air makes as it passes under your sheets.
+Bed fans, like ceiling fans, have a motor that turns the blades, which you might hear in addition to the sound the air makes as it passes under your sheets.

 I consider the noise from both technologies to be white noise, which studies have shown can improve sleep because it masks environmental noises.
-Others believe that white noise mimics the sounds babies hear while in the womb
+(Some people believe that white noise mimics the sounds babies hear while in the womb.)

 Maintenance and Setup

-All of the five solutions presented below are relatively easy to set up and maintain, but some of them require ongoing maintenance like cleaning or refilling the water tank every couple of weeks (or every six to eight weeks in the case of Eight Sleep).
+All of the bed cooling solutions presented below are relatively easy to set up and maintain, but some require ongoing maintenance, such as cleaning or refilling the water tank every couple of weeks (or every couple of months, in the case of Eight Sleep).

-To prevent the inside of the water tubes or the pump from growing mold, you might have to run a cleaning program from time to time, or use an antiseptic additive (such as hydrogen peroxide) when you refill the water tank.
+To prevent mold from growing on the inside of the water tubes or the pump, you might have to periodically run a cleaning program or use an antiseptic additive (such as hydrogen peroxide) when refilling the water tank.

 Bed Compatibility and Pricing

 For example, Eight Sleep offers both a complete system (including a comfortable memory foam mattress) and a topper only.
-The Cube Sleep System offers only toppers (without a mattress), and BedFan is just what the name implies: a fan.
+Chilipad offers only toppers (without a mattress), and BedFan is just what the name implies — a fan.

-As a result, the comparison table below shows such vastly different price points that making a direct comparison is challenging.
+As a result, the comparison table below shows vastly different price points, making direct comparison challenging.

 Sleep Technology

-Besides the main components (mattress, topper, control unit), some of the products covered in this review include sleep and biometric tracking technology that contributes to a higher price tag.
+In addition to the main components (mattress, topper, control unit), some of the products covered in this review include sleep and biometric tracking technology, which contributes to a higher price tag.

-I strongly believe that it’s easier to improve your sleep when you can measure your sleep quality.
-For example, knowing how much time it takes me to fall asleep, and how much time I spend in the various stages of sleep (light, deep, REM), allows me to take targeted actions and then measure their effectiveness.
+What I will say is that Improving sleep quality is easier when you can measure it.
+Knowing how long it takes me to fall asleep and how much time I spend in the various stages of sleep (light, deep, and REM) allows me to take targeted actions and then measure their effectiveness.
 That’s why I’m a huge fan of sleep tracking.

-Additionally, I also appreciate that the technology I use keeps tabs on my heart rate, heart rate variability, respiratory rate and more, so that I’m able to better judge how my body is doing and how well it’s recovered from daily stressors.
+Additionally, I appreciate that the technology I use monitors my heart rate, heart rate variability, respiratory rate and more so that I can better judge how my body is doing and how well it’s recovered from daily stressors.

-You can learn more about that in my reviews of the Pod Pro by Eight Sleep and the WHOOP strap.
+You can learn more about that in my reviews of the Eight Pod 4 Ultra and the WHOOP strap.

-The good news is that if you’re already using a reliable fitness tracker — such as Biostrap, Oura Ring or WHOOP — you might not need that technology as part of your sleep system.
-I currently track my sleep and biometrics using Eight Sleep, Oura Ring and WHOOP, to see how they compare each night.
+The good news is that if you’re already using a reliable fitness tracker — such as Ultrahuman Ring, Oura Ring or WHOOP — you might not need that technology as part of your sleep system.
+I currently track my sleep and biometrics using Eight Sleep and Ultrahuman Ring to see how they compare each night.

 Mattress Coverage